alda-lang/alda-api/README.md

 ## Deployment

-The Alda Releases API is set up as a DigitalOcean App.
+The Alda API is set up as a DigitalOcean App.
 The [app specification YAML file][do-app-spec-yaml] is `.do/app.yaml`.
 When a new commit is pushed to the `master` branch, it triggers an automatic build and deployment in the DigitalOcean App Platform.

 DigitalOcean App Platform does not support Clojure out of the box, but they do